robwhitaker/mmp-website/TESTING.md

 When the book resizes, all the text inside of it reflows, and the Reader application has to recalculate where everything is.
 While it's reflowing, the book text should disappear, and the reader should be presented with the word "Reflowing..." along with a loading bar.
 When the reflow completes, it should bring the reader to the [reflow checkpoint](#reflow-checkpoint), and that checkpoint element should glow gold for a couple seconds to indicate approximately where the reader left off.
 Reflowing repeatedly should never change the checkpoint, and no matter how many times the reader reflows in a row, they should always end up in the same spot.

+### Setting the Bookmark

+The Reader application automatically manages a [bookmark](#bookmark) in the browser's local storage so that when a reader returns to the site in the same browser, the Reader will start them where they left off.
+The bookmark is updated in two ways:

+1. Whenever the selected entry changes, the bookmark is set to the new selected entry.
+2. When the reader turns the page forward, if there is a heading on the page they turn to, then that heading (the first on the page, if there are multiple) becomes the new bookmark.

+### Setting the Reflow Checkpoint

+The Reader application automatically manages a [reflow checkpoint](#reflow-checkpoint), which is used to maintain the reader's place in the book if the book size changes, causing the text to reflow.
+The reflow checkpoint can be set in several ways:

+1. **Selected entry change**.
+If the selected entry changes (from dropdown navigation, page turn, loading to a segment, rendering, etc.), and the heading corresponding to the new selected entry is on the page, the reflow checkpoint will point to that heading.
+2. **Page Turn**.
+A page turn will set the reflow checkpoint to the top paragraph or heading on the page, as we can't assume the reader has read any further than that.
+The only exception is if the selected heading is on the page, in which case, that heading will be assigned as the checkpoint instead.
+This prevents the reflow checkpoint from ever being assigned to a paragraph or heading outside the entry the reader is currently reading.

 ### The Dropdown

 The dropdown menu should sit at the top of the book and should display the short title of the [selected entry](#selected-entry) and a black arrow next to that.
 When expanded, the arrow should disappear.
 Clicking on the closed dropdown should expand it.
 Selecting an item in the expanded dropdown or clicking outside of the dropdown, should close it.